gsantner/markor/README.md

 </a>
 </div></br>

 Markor is a TextEditor for Android.
-Ver&#8203;sat&#8203;ility, inter&#8203;optab&#8203;ility, and light&#8203;weight&#8203;ness are the main properties of the project.
-Markor utilizes simple markup formats like Markdown and todo.txt for keeping notes and managing todo lists.
-Due its big versatility at working with text it can also be used for keeping bookmarks, copying to clipboard, fast opening a link from text and lots of more.
-Markor and its created files are interoptable with any other plaintext software on any platform.
-Markor is not only using open formats, it's also free software, is openly developed and accepts community contributions.
+This project aims to make an editor that is versatile, flexible, and lightweight.
+Markor utilizes simple markup formats like Markdown and todo.txt for note-taking and list management.
+Markor is versatile at working with text, it can also be used for keeping bookmarks, copying to clipboard, fast opening a link from text and lots of more.
+Created files are interoptable with any other plaintext software on any platform.Markor is using open formats and is free software, openly developed and accepts community contributions.

 ## Features
-📝 Create notes and manage your todo list by using simple markup formats
+📝 Create notes and manage your to-do list using simple markup formats
-<br/>🌲 Works completly offline, always ready when and whereever needed
+<br/>🌲 Work completely offline - whenever, wherever
-<br/>👌 Interoptable with any other plaintext software on any platform - edit with notepad or vim, filter with grep, convert to PDF, create zip archive
+<br/>👌 Compatible with any other plaintext software on any platform -- edit with notepad or vim, filter with grep, convert to PDF or create a zip archive
 <br/>
-<br/>🖍 Syntax Highlighting and format related actions like insert picture and list
+<br/>🖍 Syntax Highlighting and format related actions -- quick insert pictures and to-do
-<br/>📄 Open and edit documents of other apps and shared texts
-<br/>👀 Convert, preview and share documents as HTML and PDF
+<br/>👀 Convert, preview, and share documents as HTML and PDF
 <br/>
-<br/>📚 Notebook: All documents are stored on a common filesystem folder
+<br/>📚 Notebook: Store all documents on a common filesystem folder
-<br/>📓 QuickNote: Quickly share into a fast accessible Markdown document
+<br/>📓 QuickNote: Fast accessible for keeping notes
-<br/>☑️ To-Do: Quickly share into your fast accessible ToDo list
+<br/>☑️ To-Do: Write down your to-do
-<br/>🔖 LinkBox: Share pages to read later into your bookmark list
+<br/>🔖 LinkBox: Share pages to read later into bookmark list
 <br/>🖍 Markup formats: Markdown and todo.txt
-<br/>📋 Copy to clipboard: Copy any text, text shared into Markor can be directly copied too
+<br/>📋 Copy to clipboard: Copy any text, including text shared into Markor
 <br/>💡 Notebook is the root folder of documents and can be changed to any location on filesystem.
 LinkBox, QuickNote and ToDo are textfiles
 <br/>
-<br/>🎨 Highly customizeable, most components can be fully customized to needs.
-Dark/night and light theme available
+<br/>🎨 Highly customizeable, dark theme available
 <br/>💾 Auto-Save with options for undo/redo
-<br/>👌 Zero ads or unnecessary permissions
+<br/>👌 No ads or unnecessary permissions
-<br/>🌎 Language selection - use other language than overall on the system
+<br/>🌎 Language selection -- use other language than on the system
-<br/>🔲 Launcher widget available - open documents fast, create new ones, or quickly open QuickNote/ToDo/LinkBox
 <br/>
-<br/>💡 Note that Markor unlike office suites (like LibreOffice) or todo apps (like Wunderlist) doesn't have any other layouts or modes than editing and viewing text and will never have.
+<br/>💡 Unlike other office suites (like LibreOffice) or to-do apps (like Wunderlist), Markor has one streamlined text editor with no other editing UI.
 Markor shows how powerful and expressive simple text can be.
-All that can be seen and done in the app is editing, viewing, manipulating and converting plaintext!
+View, edit, manipulate and convert plaintext!
 <br/>
 <br/>🔃 Markor works with sync apps, but they have to do syncing respectively.
 Sync clients known to work in combination include BitTorrent Sync, Dropbox, FolderSync, OwnCloud, NextCloud, Seafile, Syncthing, Syncopoli
 <br/>